EmmmaTech/Calculator_NX/README.md

 ## COMPLATION INSTRUCTIONS

 Compiling this program requires the libnx library and any other libraries required by libnx.
 These can be installed via [devkitpro.](https://devkitpro.org/wiki/Getting_Started)
+It also requires installing required libraries needed for borealis, which include `switch-glfw switch-mesa switch-glm`.

 You can then `git clone` this repo to any folder on your computer.
 To compile on Unix-based distros (these instructions are mostly for macOS & Linux), run `make` while in the root of the repo.
 To compile on Windows is unknown to me, so feel free to change this for instructions on Windows.